lab-cosmo/torch-pme/docs/src/references/calculators/index.rst

 Calculators
 ###########

-Below is a list of all calculators available.
-Calculators are the core of ``torch-pme`` and are algorithms for transforming Cartesian coordinates into representations suitable for machine learning.
+Calculators evaluate range-separated models of non-bonded interactions.
+The most fundamental classes that provide the interface to compute these types of interactions are *calculators*, that take information on the periodic cell and the atom types and positions and computes interatomic potential-like terms.

 Our calculator API follows the `rascaline <https://luthaf.fr/rascaline>`_ API and coding guidelines to promote usability and interoperability with existing workflows.

-Calculators return the representations as a :py:obj:`List` of :py:class:`torch.Tensor`.
+All calculators return the representations as a :py:obj:`List` of :py:class:`torch.Tensor`.

 We also provide a return values as a :py:class:`metatensor.TensorMap` in :ref:`metatensor`.